LinuxForHealth/docs/docs/_sources/develop/property-encryption.rst.txt

     JASYPT_ENCRYPTION_PASSWORD=<your_new_password> ./gradlew run

 Note: If you change the LFH master password, the `Blue Button 2.0 tutorial <../tutorials/blue-button-20.html>`_ will no longer work and you will see EncryptionOperationNotPossibleException.
-In this case, you could register with Blue Button to get your own client ID and password, then encrypt those with your own master password, replacing the values for linuxforhealth.connect.endpoint.bluebutton_20_rest.clientId and linuxforhealth.connect.endpoint.bluebutton_20_rest.clientSecret with your own.
+In this case, you could register with Blue Button to get your own client ID and password, then encrypt those with your own master password, replacing the values for linuxforhealth.connect.endpoint.bluebutton_20_rest.clientId and linuxforhealth.connect.endpoint.bluebutton_20_rest.clientSecret in the LFH application.properties with your own.